smartcontractkit/documentation/docs/Using Price Feeds/price-feeds-migration-august-2020.md

 > 📘 Upgrade to New Contracts
 >
-> Chainlink is constantly upgrading how data feed data is updated and aggregated on-chain.
+> Chainlink often improves the way that data is updated and aggregated in a data feed on-chain.
 Users should point to the new addresses in order to automatically support the latest releases for data feeds.

 # Contract Migration